konstantin-psu/PortlandLive/README.md

 ### Description.

 This app is transit tracker for Portland Metro Area public transportation system.
-That Allows you to
+That Allows you to find nearest stops and their arrivals, and live vehicles location.
+Live Vehcile Location is in beta development.
 ##### Features:
 Search stop by id.

+### Build Instructions
+##### Prerequisites
+1. Gradle
+2. Andoird SDK with API levels 19 and higher
+3. Maven

+##### Instructions
+The Gradle Build system will take care of all dependencies and generate all necessery configurations.
+The Project can be imported into Android Stution (preffered) or Eclipse.

 ### Apk location.
+ You can download compiled application at
 [Portland Live apk](https://drive.google.com/folderview?id=0B1sfVZHfid1-fkVaZVBfYkxWcjNOek9hY1doeDlkdk1MOWtMUkRGUDJyNG1WVGxkNi1nZHM&usp=sharing)

-### Build Instructions
-The Gradle Build system will take care of all dependencies and generate all necessery

 ###### Directory structure
 ## Directory structure ##